daattali/beautiful-jekyll/2018_readings.md

 1. When does landscape genomic data present good evidence of local adaptation (without experiments)?

-2. How do the different research approaches (experiment vs. genomic) give different insights?
+2. How do the different research approaches (experimental vs. genomic) give different insights?

 3. How are the processes that drive local adaptation in the snail differ from the fly?
 How are they similar?